What will the 2021-22 interview season look like in view of the evolving COVID-19 pandemic?

 How many residents and interns are there in the program?

-There are 42 residents in our program.
-In each intern class, we offer 11 categorical positions (2 of which are combined Internal Medicine/Preventive Medicine positions) and 8 preliminary internship positions.
+There are 44 residents and interns in our program plus 2 chief residents.
+Each intern class has 12 categorical positions (2 of which are in the combined Internal Medicine/Preventive Medicine track) and 8 preliminary internship positions.

 I’m going to be so busy during residency.
 How will the program help me take care of myself and thrive?

 Resident wellness is an integral part of our culture at Kaiser San Francisco.
 We believe that physicians cannot operate at their full potential unless they attend to their own physical, psychological, and emotional wellbeing.
 Our rotations are structured in a way to promote work life balance.
 Residents participate in activities such as group hikes, intramural team sports, and receive a stipend to join a gym of their choosing.
 Each year, interns and residents each have their own full-day retreat.
 There is a full range of free counseling and mental health services available to residents, and there is a Wellness curriculum that provides education about physician burnout and specific techniques, such as a personal mindfulness practice, to build one’s resiliency.

 All residents are matched with a faculty advisor, who meets regularly with the resident to provide professional guidance and support.

 I am committed to working with the underserved and vulnerable population and to address social determinants of health.
 I’ve heard great things about training in Kaiser Permanente’s integrated system of health care, but what opportunities will I have to work with this population or in other health care settings?

 At Kaiser Permanente San Francisco, we serve an urban patient population that has tremendous socioeconomic, ethnic, gender and cultural diversity.
 In San Francisco, people who identify as non-Hispanic whites comprise less than half of the population, and nearly half of all households speak a language other than English at home.